arvidn/libtorrent/trunk/docs/features.rst

 * super seeding/initial seeding (`BEP 16`_).
 * private torrents (`BEP 27`_).
 * support for IPv6, including `BEP 7`_ and `BEP 24`_.
+* support for merkle hash tree torrents.
+This makes the size of torrent files scale well with the size of the content.

 .. _extensions: manual.html#extensions
 .. _`http seeding`: manual.html#http-seeding